 Waking up to the sounds of birds in the surrounding garden, at the very end of a quite lane was practically like living in Old Shanghai.
 Although we shared the house with 4 -5 neighbors (including some really evil ones), we had a 2 bedroom apartment in an old house, with most of the original doors, ceilings and windows.
 This apartment was just like a time machine and having taken it empty, we filled it slowly but surely with lot’s of Old Shanghai treasures found here and there.

 I have often though about the original (wealthy) owners of the house (probably Chinese from my research).
 With the level of details, I assume they took great care in building this Spanish Revival house around 1936.
 Unfortunately for them, by 1937 the Japanese attacked Shanghai, invading the concessions in 1941.
 Then the Chinese revolution came in 1949 and the house was probably confiscated, if the original owners were still living in it.
-Looking at how little the other occupants I shared the house with cared about it, I can probably say that we lived longer in there than the original owner, while really caring about the house.
+I can probably say that we lived longer in there than the original owner, while really caring about the house.
+Unfortunately, some of the others inhabitant were not so careful

 When I moved in, the house was in a good state, though it clearly was not really cared about.
 It was really similar to Eastern Europe communism confiscation of bourgeois property, sharing a beautiful building among numerous people who used it without care.
 Unfortunately, in the last 10 years, needed maintenance was lacking, including massive roof repair (to stop water leaks !), water proofing the walls, pruning the trees that obscured the house and cleaning the garden that became a jungle.
 Since nobody was willing to do anything… it became clear at some point that we needed to get away.
 We waited as much as we could, but finally moved yesterday.